Visit Prague by train - the old town square

 Buying tickets for trains within the Czech Republic: www.cd.cz

-You can buy tickets for train journeys within the Czech Republic online at www.cd.cz, complete with seat reservation, at cheap Czech prices with no booking fees.
-You pay online and print your own ticket or (for domestic journeys) you can show it on your phone screen. www.cd.cz will also book international trains from Prague to neighbouring countries, including Vienna, Budapest, Bratislava, Dresden, Berlin, Munich, Krakow & Warsaw also at cheap prices.
+You can buy tickets for train journeys within the Czech Republic at www.cd.cz, complete with seat reservation at cheap Czech prices with no booking fee.
+You print your own ticket or (for domestic journeys) you can show it on your phone. www.cd.cz will also book international trains from Prague to neighbouring countries, including Vienna, Budapest, Bratislava, Dresden, Berlin, Munich, Krakow & Warsaw also at cheap prices.
 It can also book inward international tickets to Prague, except for journeys from Poland and Ukraine.
 Tickets to or from Germany, Austria, Slovakia or Hungary can safely be booked at www.cd.cz in either direction.

 Czech Super City train at Prague